 Lime, formerly LimeBike, was founded in January 2017 on the idea that all communities deserve access to smart, affordable mobility.
 Based in San Mateo, California, Lime now operates a large fleet of shared scooters and bikes across North America and Europe.

 At first, Lime started by sharing pedal bikes; scooters came into the picture later.
 Still, starting from day one, co-founders Toby Sun and Brad Tao had a bigger vision than just renting bikes — they wanted to reduce the dependence on personal automobiles for short-distance transportation and leave a cleaner environment for future generations.

 A different sort of background

 Toby worked in product innovation for PepsiCo helping to deliver a world-class brand in a local market and after that for Deloitte Consulting, monitoring Deloitte Strategy Service Line.
-Brad’s experience is in marketing and business development, he was VP business Development for Tencent Games and before that a general manager for the Tencent US branch.
-Also, prior to founding Lime, they worked together in a venture firm they started, investing in Internet start-ups.
+Brad’s experience is in marketing and business development; he was VP of business development for Tencent Games and before that a general manager for the Tencent US branch.
+Also, prior to founding Lime, they worked together in a venture firm they started, investing in internet start-ups.

 “We believe that branding and culture are important ingredients for Lime’s success.”